Responsible Service of Alcohol (RSA)

 Unit Name: Provide responsible service of alcohol

-Provide Responsible Service of Alcohol (RSA) is a unit of competency within the SIT training package and can be completed on its own.
-A Nationally Recognised Statement of Attainment (SoA) will be issued to the student upon successful completion.
+Provide responsible service of alcohol ( or commonly known as RSA) is a unit of competency within the SIT training package and can be completed on its own.
+A Nationally Recognised Statement of Attainment (SoA) will be issued to the candidates upon satisfactory completion of all assessments.

 The RSA course content covers the legal requirements for a person to work in a bar or restaurant serving alcohol.
 It focuses on the areas of identifying intoxicated customers, customer service with attention to refusal of service to patrons, compliance with legal issues and assisting customers to drink sensibly.
 This course is designed for staff members who are currently working in the industry or intend to work in the hospitality industry.
 It is a requirement in Western Australia that all staff working in venues that sell alcoholic beverages undertake this Responsible service of alcohol course.

 This unit describes the performance outcomes, skills and knowledge required to responsibly sell or serve alcohol.